Musings in May

 November Story

 Well, I am sat up in my bed.
 My actual bed in our actual house.
 That’s right folks, we are no longer sleeping in the bean can, we are official residents of Strongman’s Cottage.
-Our first night felt like Christmas Eve, the children had fidgety toes under their heavy new crinkly duvets, Chris and I were beyond tired and desperately trying to keep our glasses of Bramble Hill from spilling on our new crinkly duvet.
+Our first night felt like Christmas Eve, the children had fidgety toes under their heavy new crinkly duvets.
 The children ran from their room, to our room, to their room, into the bathroom and then back into our room multiple times and it was glorious.
 I spent the day taking down the ‘awning’ a sort of entrance hall, if you like, to our caravan.
 It wasn’t quite Carole Bamford level entrance hall might I add, more a series of old carpet and yoga mats that had sunk, quite deeply, into the mud.
 I would regularly depart to the fridge at 6 am, located in the house, to get the bits to make lunchboxes and on my hasty return shout back to the caravan crew, ‘I’ve slipped in the swamp, someone grab the carrots!’
 On one trip back to my parents beautiful home I was putting on my trainers to go for a run only to find not one but two M&S British chestnut mushrooms in my Hoka’s from a previous culinary slip in the swamp.
 We’ll laugh about this year one day.

 Anyway, I got the ‘awning’ down and then I burned it in a ceremonial bonfire which sadly was all a bit rushed because I had to simultaneously don a nice tartan wool skirt and rush to school to watch my daughters’ year 3 concert on e-safety.
 Yes, e-safety.
 Struggled to hide my lacklustre expressions during that one I assure you.